Holiday driving can be stressful and dangerous. We offer some safe driving and money saving tips for traveling on congested roads this holiday season.

 We at Driving2Save would like to wish everyone a Happy Thanksgiving and more importantly, we wish everyone traveling to see their loved ones this season safe travels.
 In 2016, AAA projected that 48.7 million Americans traveled 50 miles or more for Thanksgiving and the breakdown for driving vs. flying was 43.5 million vs. 3.69 million, respectively.
 In addition, AAA rescued 370,000 motorists during Thanksgiving due to dead batteries, flat tires and lockouts.
 The combination of the high volume of drivers, some drivers driving long distances that may not drive often in crowded conditions, and potentially bad weather means that Thanksgiving can be a very dangerous holiday for drivers with hundreds of fatalities.
-This holiday season, please follow our tips to reduce the likelihood of an accident and the need for AAA to rescue you!
+This holiday season, please follow our tips to reduce the likelihood of an accident and the need for roadside assistance to rescue you!

 Here is how to ensure that your vehicle is ready for holiday travel!

 - Are your tires bald or low on tread?
 Driving with low treads is dangerous.
 Replace your tires with low rolling resistance tires this holiday season to travel safely and also reduce your gas bill!

 - Are your tires properly inflated?
 Under/overinflated tires are unsafe!
 Check out our selection of gauges and handy, portable pumps to ensure that your tires are always properly inflated.
 Want to ensure that your loved ones – who might not care – check their tires as often as they should?
 We have partnered with Nonda, the maker of an aftermarket tire pressure monitoring system.
 They are offering our viewers $10 off their system!
 Use the code DRIVING2SAVE to save!

 - With such high volume of motorists requiring assistance during the holidays, be prepared with an auto emergency kit for your travels.
 It is better to be prepared!